cypress-io/cypress/docs/source/guides/getting-started/writing-your-first-test.md

 Even though we haven't written any tests yet - that's okay - let's click on the `simple_spec.js` and watch Cypress launch your browser.

 {% note info %}
-Cypress opens the test within a browser downloaded on your system.
-You can read more about how we do this in {% url "Launching Browsers" launching-browsers %}
+Cypress opens the test in a browser installed on your system.
+You can read more about how we do this in {% url "Launching Browsers" launching-browsers %}.
 {% endnote %}

 {% img /img/guides/empty-file-30fps.gif %}